chrisballinger/prosody-modules/mod_presence_cache/README.markdown

 replies to presence probes.
 Also see [mod\_throttle\_presence].

 By default, only binary (online or offline) state is stored.
-It can optionally store the full presence but this requires much more memory.
+It can optionally store the full presence but this requires much more memory and bandwidth.

 Configuration
 =============